buc4lf/Paperless-to-Markdown-Conversions/README.md

 pip install marker-pdf[full]
 ```

-No specific installation is required for the script itself.
-Simply download the `paperless-markdown-conversion.sh` file.
+No specific install is required for the script itself.
+After installing marker, simply copy/download the `paperless-markdown-conversion.sh` file, modify it as needed, and it should run.

 ## Usage